 Profile: Analog Devices Inc (ADI.OQ)

-The Company's product portfolio includes several thousand analog ICs.
-The Company's analog IC customers include original equipment manufacturers (OEMs) and customers who build electronic subsystems for integration into larger systems.
-The Company is a supplier of data converter products.
-Data converters translate real-world analog signals into digital data and also translate digital data into analog signals.
-The Company is also a supplier of amplifiers.
-Amplifiers are used to condition analog signals.
-The Company provides precision, instrumentation, intermediate frequency/radio frequency (RF), broadband, and other amplifiers.
-The Company also offers a range of precision voltage references, which are used in a range of applications.
-The Company's analog product line also includes a range portfolio of RF ICs covering the RF signal chain, from RF function blocks, such as phase locked loops, frequency synthesizers, mixers, modulators, demodulators, and power detectors, to broadband and short-range single chip transceiver solutions.
+The Company's integrated circuits product portfolio includes both general-purpose products used by a range of customers and applications, as well as application-specific products.
+The Company's Analog Products include Converters, Amplifiers/Radio Frequency, Other Analog, and Power Management and Reference.
+The Company is a supplier of data converter products and high-performance amplifiers.
+Within this product portfolio, the Company provides precision, instrumentation, high speed, intermediate frequency/RF, broadband and other amplifiers.
+The Company also offers a portfolio of precision voltage references that are used in various applications.
+Its analog product line also includes a portfolio of RF ICs covering the entire RF signal chain, ranging from standalone RF function blocks, such as phase locked loops, frequency synthesizers, mixers, modulators, demodulators and power detectors, to integrated broadband and short-range single chip transceiver solutions.

 Analog Devices Inc

-NORWOOD MA 02062-9106
+NORWOOD MA 02062-2634

 - BRIEF-Analog devices and Dell EMC collaborate on IoT solution

 - BRIEF-Analog Devices and linear technology announce antitrust clearances

 - BRIEF-Analog Devices announces new $5 bln term loan facility in connection with proposed acquisition of Linear Technology Corporation

 - Analog survives slow syndication of acquisition loan